cskinfill/s3-connector/README.md

 |modifiedSince|The modified constraint that restricts this request to executing only if the object has been modified after the specified date.|yes||
 |unmodifiedSince|The unmodified constraint that restricts this request to executing only if the object has not been modified after this date.|yes||

+Returns S3Object, or null, if conditional get constraints did not match

 Get Object Metadata
 -------------------